 Geography and Biosciences students get an opportunity to meet academics of Sikkim University, Buddhist monks, local politicians and Sikkim’s Ministers alongside group project work.
 Some examples include the monsoon phenomena, biogeography and biodiversity, eco-tourism, and migration.

-In my 3rd year I applied to take part in the interdisciplinary field trip to Sikkim in the Indian Himalayas.
+In my 3rd year, I applied to take part in the interdisciplinary field trip to Sikkim in the Indian Himalayas.
 The group consisted of 5 students and 1 lecturer from biology, zoology, human and physical geography.
-As a group of people from different subjects, it was amazing to get to meet such a wide range of people and lecturers.
+It was amazing to get to meet such a wide range of people and lecturers.
 We were put into interdisciplinary teams, in order to work on a project and learn from each other.
 This was an invaluable experience at this point in my degree, as it meant I gained a different outlook to research.
 The activities while in Sikkim were extraordinary, one day we would be collecting water samples and invertebrate surveys at a hydroelectric dam, and the next day we would be meeting students from the Sikkim University.
-Additionally we had lots of free time in the evenings to relax and play cards.
 We were even lucky enough to be in Sikkim during the Indian festival of light, Diwali.
-The town was full of beautiful lights and brightly dressed people dancing, which was followed by a hilarious trip to a Karaoke bar with Sikkimese locals.
-Throughout the trip we became a really close group; it really was the trip of a lifetime and we all made friends for life.
+The town was full of beautiful lights and brightly dressed people dancing.
+It really was the trip of a lifetime and we all made friends for life.